mitric-lab/programming_theochem/src/03-molecular_integrals/03-overlap_integrals.md

 ```python
 {{#include ../codes/03-molecular_integrals/overlap_generator.py:define_lmax}}
 ```
-and generate formulas for all possible overlaps upto `LMAX`.
+and generate formulas for all possible overlaps up to `LMAX`.

 By inspecting the generated expressions, one might realize that some expressions occur very frequently, e.g. `AX - BX`, or `alpha + beta`.
 We can calculate these expressions once and store the value to avoid repeated calculations.
-To achieve this, we can substite these expressions with some new symbols:
+To achieve this, we can substitute these expressions with some new symbols:
 ```python
 {{#include ../codes/03-molecular_integrals/overlap_generator.py:substitute_repeated_expressions}}